CyprienKelma/CyprienKelma/README.md

 ### 👋​ Let's Connect!

-I am always open to discussing any questions or freelance work opportunities :)
+I am always open to discussing any questions or freelance work opportunities to do in addition to my main job :)

 You can text me on Linkedin : [**Cyprien Kelma**](https://www.linkedin.com/in/cyprien-kelma/)